 Expert recommendations for finding the best and cheapest insurance for delivery drivers

-“It starts with doing a little bit of research on your own,” says Jonathan Shaw, agency owner of Jonathan Shaw Agency.
 “All carriers are going to have their rules and regulations around delivery drivers.
 Some will not take you at all; some will cover you up to a certain extent (typically a certain amount of mileage for deliveries), while others will put you in a commercial policy to fully cover you as a delivery driver, so it’s important to understand your delivery risk.”

-Expert tips for teen delivery driver car insurance
+How to find teen delivery driver car insurance

 Parents should be cautious about allowing a child to use a family vehicle for food delivery insurance.
 Even with a commercial policy, the car owner can be looked to for compensation once damages exceed the policy limits.

-Parents of a teen who delivers food may also consider an umbrella insurance policy for increased liability protection.
+Parents of a teen who delivers food may consider an umbrella insurance policy for increased liability protection.

 “As a delivery driver, you are significantly more likely to be in an accident just from the amount of time you are on the road driving,” Shaw says.
 “State minimum coverage may sound great to save money, but that saved money will catch up to you.
 State minimums are not enough to cover if you are in a major accident.
 Get higher limits that will make sure you stay protected.
 I personally do not recommend anything lower than 100/300/100 with the same limits for the uninsured/underinsured coverage.
 This likely will be more expensive early on, but insurance carriers like to see people carry higher limits, so long term, you will start to see better rates because you will be tiered as a better customer.”